Enter symptoms and ingredients — get personalized, safe home remedies instantly. No appointments, no hassle.

 Step-by-step instructions, no shopping needed.

 Prep Time: 10 minutes.
 Servings: 1.
-Cautions: Avoid if you have acid reflux; dilute if too strong.
+Cautions: Avoid if you have gallbladder issues; start with small amounts to check tolerance.

-Prep Time: 20 minutes.
-Servings: 2.
-Cautions: Limit honey if watching sugar; consult if pregnant.
+Prep Time: 10 minutes.
+Servings: 1.
+Cautions: Use low-fat milk if watching calories; consult if lactose intolerant.

 This is general wellness info only—not medical advice.
 Consult a healthcare professional.